BhuvanGampala/BhuvanGampala/README.md

 - 👋 Hi, I’m @BhuvanGampala
 - 👀 I’m interested in ...
 Learning things i don't have knowledge in.
 - 🌱 I’m currently learning ...
-B-Tech Undergrad course in CSEtream
+B-Tech Undergrad course in CSE Stream
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... @bhuvangampala1904@gmail.com
 - 😄 Pronouns: ...